 APPLIANCES.
 Radios, stereos, VCRs, lamps, computers, and televisions are permitted, provided the equipment is kept in safe operating condition.
-Refrigerators that are no larger than 4 cubic feet with maximum amperage of 1.5 or 180 watts are permitted.
+Refrigerators, maximum capacity of a compact refrigerator-freezer unit is 3.0 cu ft (combined) are permitted.
+We recommend that units be ENERGY STAR.
+A list of compact refrigerators is available at www.energystar.gov.
 Small microwaves, which do not exceed 4 cubic feet or 700 watts, are permitted.
-The following are not permitted: "open element appliances" (i.e. hot plates, space heaters, ovens, fry daddy's, or kerosene heaters).
+The following are not permitted: "open element appliances" (i.e. hot plates, space heaters, ovens, deep fryers (fry daddy's), or kerosene heaters).
 These items will be confiscated when found and the item(s) will be returned at the close of the semester.